-Watch Repairers with little to no experience tend to make between $19320 and $23960 while the more experienced ones make over $46220 per year.
+Watch Repairers with little to no experience tend to make between $23240 and $29600 while the more experienced ones can earn over $55950 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Watch Repairer is to move to a higher paying state like TX.
-Right now, the highest paying states for Watch Repairers are TX, NJ, NY, MI and PA.
+One of the easiest ways to increase your salary as a Watch Repairer is to move to a higher paying state like MI.
+Right now, the highest paying states for Watch Repairers are MI, UT, MO, NJ and FL.

-3 other factors that can increase your salary as A Watch Repairer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Watch Repairer is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Watch Repairers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Watch Repairers what degree they had when they got the job and most of them said they had a Post-Secondary Certificate followed by a High School Diploma.